RWhiteDwarf/blog/content/post/2022/map_any_region_with_ggplot2_part_II.md

 ## Missing data

 As mentioned above, sometimes the results from the query would be incomplete and a second or third run were necessary but with a fewer rows.
 Some others I just needed to stop the query and continue later from where we left.
 And yet some other times the data was incomplete or wrong and this could be solved later with the data owner.
-The 3 scenarios required me read the csv file to R, then the table from the database and compare them to filter the missing values.
+The 3 scenarios required me to read the csv file to R, then the table from the database and compare them to filter the missing values.
 So I crafted the function `compare_db_data` to compare the database (db) to the original data.

 ```r